ray-lee/cspace-api.js/README.md

 This library provides a JavaScript API for operating on CollectionSpace resources.
 It is a low-level wrapper around the CollectionSpace Services [REST API](https://wiki.collectionspace.org/display/collectionspace/Common+Services+REST+API+documentation).

+Release 4.5 of the CollectionSpace services API, which is currently under development, is required.
+This library is not compatible with releases 4.4 and earlier.

 ## Features

 - Supports browsers and Node.js